 Firstly, make sure you have plenty of time to perform the function, as it can take 3 or more hours.
 Also, only perform this while you are at home so you can keep an eye on things.
 I wouldn’t advise turning it on and then leaving the house.

 When the process is in operation, I would recommend that you open any nearby windows and/or have your extractor (cooker hood) running on low to help remove any smoke and smells produced during the self-cleaning cycle.

-The function can produce some rather nasty smells as it burns away everything inside of the oven, so it’s also very important to move yourself and any pets out of the kitchen while this is happening.
-Just pop in every now and then to check everything is okay.
+The function can produce some rather nasty smells as it burns away everything inside the oven, so it’s also very important to move yourself and any pets out of the kitchen while this is happening.
+Just pop in now and then to check everything is okay.